Overview

 the Firm are being used within the parameters of Section 28(e) and its related safe harbor.

-have generated a particular benefit although certain soft dollar allocations may be
+generated a particular benefit although certain soft dollar allocations may be connected to

 Sharing of Financial and Estate Planning Fees